Making an application

 As an international student you can either;

-- Apply directly to the International Student Office
+- Apply directly to the University of Sydney

 - Apply through a University of Sydney representative (agent)

-1. Apply directly to the International Student Office
+1. Apply directly to the University of Sydney

 - Look at the section for ‘International applicants’, select your entry year and semester, then click on ‘APPLY DIRECTLY’.
 (Do not click on ‘APPLY THROUGH UAC’ as this option is not available for international research applicants.)